himang10/himang10.github.io/_posts/2019-04-02-knative-intro.markdown

   - without modifying producer or consumer, and
   - with the ability to select a specific subset of events from a particular producer.

+3. [Serving](https://github.com/knative/serving/) - Set of APIs that help you host applications that serve traffic.
+Provides features like custom routing and autoscaling.
-3. [Serving](https://github.com/knative/serving/) - Request-driven compute that can scale to zero Knative Serving builds on Kubernetes and Istio to support deploying and serving of serverless applications and functions.
+Knative Serving builds on Kubernetes and Istio to support deploying and serving of serverless applications and functions.
 Serving is easy to get started with and scales to support advanced scenarios.